AriFordsham/GHCWiki/commentary/compiler/renamer.md

 The global rdr-env is created by [compiler/GHC/Rename/Names.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Rename/Names.hs).

 It is important to note that the global rdr-env is created  *before* the renamer actually descends into the top-level bindings of a module.
-In other words, before `TcRnDriver.rnTopSrcDecls` performs the renaming of a module by way of `RnSource.rnSrcDecls`, it uses `RnNames.importsFromLocalDecls` to set up the global rdr-env environment, which contains `Names` for all imported and all locally defined toplevel binders.
+In other words, before `GHC.Tc.Module.rnTopSrcDecls` performs the renaming of a module by way of `GHC.Rename.Module.rnSrcDecls`, it uses `GHC.Rename.Names.importsFromLocalDecls` to set up the global rdr-env environment, which contains `Names` for all imported and all locally defined toplevel binders.
 Hence, when the helpers of `rnSrcDecls` come across the defining occurences of a toplevel `RdrName`, they don't rename it by generating a new name, but they simply look up its name in the global rdr-env.

 ## Unused imports